 - Financial freedom: If you have financial goals or challenges that would be helped by reducing your mortgage, tax and utility payments, consider downsizing.

-- Change of pace: If you’re thinking about traveling more frequently or having a more urban — or international — lifestyle, you may want to downsize.
+- Travel: If you’re thinking about traveling more frequently or having a more urban — or international — lifestyle, you may want to downsize.